mihirk284/GSoC2020/README.md

 </sensor>
 ```

-There is another lidar modelled after the Hokoyu lidar sensor referenced from Gazebo.
-This mobile base is a diff-drive platform used for validation of various applications in ign-gazebo.
+There is another lidar modeled after the Hokoyu lidar sensor referenced from Gazebo.
+This mobile base is a diff-drive platform used for the validation of various applications in ign-gazebo.

 The sensor properties of the second lidar are:-